Maudite

 The beer's style is a strong red-ale, with an ABV of 8%.
 The taste is said to be one of wheat, citrus and spice.
 Maudite's name is reminiscent of the legend of the Chasse-galerie (the legend of the Flying Canoe).
 Legend has it that a group of Voyageurs (fur traders) who were stuck by frozen rivers in the northern woods, made a deal with the devil to fly the traders to Montreal in their canoes in time for the Christmas holidays.
-Satan made it clear that no man could utter the name of God during the flight, but one man could not hold his tongue and yelled "oh my God," at which point the canoe pummeled to the ground and they were never heard from again.
+Satan made it clear that no man could utter the name of God during the flight, but one man could not hold his tongue and yelled "oh my God," at which point the canoe plummeted to the ground and they were never heard from again.